 How does U.S. News decide what changes to make to the methodology?

 RTI International, a large North Carolina-based research and consulting firm that created the Best Children’s Hospitals methodology in 2006 (and is the U.S. News contractor for the Best Hospitals rankings), works every year with experts organized into specialized task forces, called working groups, to revisit and update the methodology.
 U.S. News editors review proposed changes and must approve them before they take effect.

 Why does U.S. News ask hospitals for data instead of using existing data sources?

 We use existing data whenever we can.
 The lack of banks of critical data that can be tapped in order to evaluate children’s hospitals has been a huge challenge.
 There is no pediatric equivalent of the Medicare database U.S. News mines for mortality, safety and volume information to construct the annual Best Hospitals adult rankings.
 In 2006, when U.S. News began looking into the possibility of ranking pediatric centers, children’s hospitals had barely begun to develop standards for care-related quality data or how to best analyze the results.
 That is still largely the case, despite important progress pediatric researchers have made in certain areas of performance measurement.

 So in 2006, U.S. News asked RTI to put together a clinical survey for children’s hospitals.
 Some questions, such as nursing data and the extent and success of programs that prevent infection, touch on all 10 specialties.
 Others, such as complication rates of kidney biopsies and five-year survival rates for several types of cancer, are specialty-specific.
-The 2019-20 clinical survey was updated with the help of more than 100 medical directors, department chairs, infection specialists and others in 12 working groups.
+The 2018-19 clinical survey was updated with the help of 147 medical directors, department chairs, infection specialists and others in 12 working groups.